Competitions, Awards and submissions

-Entering competitions and submitting work for awards is not just about recognition; it is about visibility, confidence and professional momentum.
+Entering competitions and submitting work pr entering awards is not just about recognition; it is about visibility, confidence and professional momentum.
+But it can also be fun, help build your confidence and creatvity.
 These opportunities can open doors to new networks, commissions and conversations, while helping creatives test their ideas in public-facing contexts.
 Whether shortlisted or awarded, the process itself builds profile, sharpens practice and places work within wider cultural and industry landscapes.
-This page brings together current competitions and awards to support our members in taking those positive steps, on their own terms, and at the right moment for their creative journey.
+This page brings together current submission opportunities, competitions and awards to support our members in taking those positive steps, on their own terms, and at the right moment for their creative journey.

 ScreenSkills Writing for Animation Lab